firebuggirl/play-by-play-express/README.md

-This project is a result of my following along with the Play by Play Course offered via Pluralsight:
+This project is a result of my following along with the Play by Play Course offered via Pluralsight with Sam Artioli:

-Course description:
+Tasks:

-Play by Play is a series where we sit down with an expert to work on a solution in real time.
-It's unscripted and unrehearsed.
-In this course, NodeJS expert Sam Artioli builds a web app from scratch.
-You'll learn how to set up a Node app, build a web API with Express, integrate with MongoDB, and cache HTTP results with Redis.
-You'll also learn some expert techniques, such as offloading and proxying requests to multiple Node servers, organizing API routes, and avoiding blocking process and taking advantage of Node's event loop.
-Exercise files for the course are located at https://github.com/samartioli/node-web-api.
+-set up a Node app, build a web API with Express, integrate with MongoDB, and cache HTTP results with Redis.
+-learn about offloading and proxying requests to multiple Node servers, organizing API routes, and avoiding blocking process and taking advantage of Node's event loop.

 Notes: